OSGP/Documentation/Protocols/IEC61850/SWDevice-010805/SetSchedule.md

 Description for this schedule:

 This schedule defines the tariff switching moments.
 For most weekdays of the year the tariff is high from 7 'o clock in the morning until 11 'o clock in the evening.
 During the night and weekend, the tariff is low.
-However for certain days, like Christmas Day, the tariff has to be low as well (Christmas Day may be weekday).
+However for certain days, like Christmas Day, the tariff has to be low as well (Christmas Day may be a weekday).

-SOAP Request Message for Platform web-service:
+SOAP Request Message for Platform web service:

 ``` xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/"